 Note: In rare circumstances aborted may be set to TRUE even though the communication is successful.
-This happens if the communication terminates successfully in the interval between the timeout/abort and channel renitialization.
+This happens if the communication terminates successfully in the interval after the timeout or abort signal and before the channel is initialized again.
 The likelihood of this event is very small.